chrsundermann/terraform-azurerm-spoke-network-composition/docs/CONTRIBUTING.md

 ## Solve an Issue

 Scan through [existing issues](https://github.com/rigydi/terraform-azurerm-spoke-network-composition/issues) to find one that you are interested in.
-After that fork the repository and do your changes.
+Now fork the repository and do your changes.
 When you are finished, create a PR.
 Fill out the PR template as instructed.